-- Use bleach only on clothing that allow it.
+Use bleach only on clothing that allows it.
 Check the care label at all times.
-If you try to whiten a polyester white shirt but the care label prohibits bleach, you may wind up yellowing or wearing the clothing down.
+If you try to whiten a polyester white shirt but the care label prohibits bleach, you may wind up yellowing or laying the clothing down.

-- When using bleach on garments, always follow the label recommendations.
+When needing bleach on garments, always follow the label recommendations.
 Rather than dumping bleach, it is best to dilute it.

-- Do not use chlorine bleach to remove stains on coloured clothes.
+Do not use chlorine bleach to remove stains on colored clothes.
 Look for a color-safe oxygen bleach instead.

-- Don’t leave bleach lying around the house.
+Don’t leave bleach lying around the house.
 Always store it in a difficult-to-reach location away from children, pets, and areas where it might be unintentionally bumped and spilled.
-When using bleach, never leave the area alone and clean up as quickly as possible.
-If you leave bleach on a surface, you could forget about it and unintentionally bump against it, causing your clothing to discolour.
+When needing bleach, never leave the area alone and clean up as quickly as possible.
+If you leave the bleach on a surface, you could forget about it and unintentionally bump against it, causing your clothing to discolor.